-- 1. A provision corresponding to Article 16, § 1 of the CIV Uniform Rules 1980 was rejected by the Revision Committee.
-The obligation to continue the carriage already ensues from the general principles of the law on contracts (obligation to execute the contract).
-This is because the continuation of the carriage corresponds to a commercial interest on the part of the carrier. - 2.
-On the other hand, it has not been possible to relinquish a provision according to which the carrier is obliged to certify, on the ticket if necessary, that the connection was missed or the train cancelled.
+1. A provision corresponding to Article 16, § 1 of the CIV Uniform Rules 1980 was rejected by the Revision Committee.
+The obligation to continue the carriage already

+2. On the other hand, it has not been possible to relinquish a provision according to which the carrier is obliged to certify, on the ticket if necessary, that the connection was missed or the train cancelled.
 This is because, in the absence of such a statement, it would be much more difficult, or even impossible, for the passenger to assert his rights against the carrier (Report on the 5th session, p.
 24).
 With regard to the carrier's liability in the case of cancellation or delay of a train or of a missed connection, reference is made to Article 32.

-Title III

-Carriage of Hand Luggage, Animals, Registered Luggage and Vehicles
+Title III Carriage of Hand Luggage, Animals, Registered Luggage and Vehicles

-The current Chapters II, "Carriage of Registered Luggage" and III, "Provisions Applicable to the Carriage of both Passengers and Luggage" of the CIV Uniform Rules 1980 have been regrouped into a new Title III, "Carriage of Hand Luggage, Animals, Registered Luggage and Vehicles".
+Chapters II, "Carriage of Registered Luggage" and III, "Provisions Applicable to the Carriage of both Passengers and Luggage" of the CIV Uniform Rules 1980 have been regrouped into a new Title III, "Carriage of Hand Luggage, Animals, Registered Luggage and Vehicles".
 In accordance with the plan and methodology approved in the 1st reading (Report on the 5th session, p.
 25), Title III comprises a total of four chapters: "Common Provisions", "Hand Luggage and Animals", "Registered Luggage" and "Vehicles".
 In the 2nd reading, the Revision Committee examined the question of whether it was appropriate to group together the chapters "Registered Luggage" and "Vehicles".
 Indeed, it is only certain details concerning the carriage of vehicles that require regulations that differ from those applicable to registered luggage.
 Besides, the provisions relating to registered luggage are also applicable to vehicles (see Articles 25 and 47).
 It has been emphasised, however, that the carriage of vehicles is a sector of dynamic commercial activity which is undergoing continuous development and change, whereas in international traffic, the amount of carriage of registered luggage, in the conventional form of registration and carriage by train, is diminishing constantly.
 For this reason, the Revision Committee retained the distinction between the two ancillary services (Report on the 7th session, 3rd meeting, p.
 17).
 This distinction may facilitate the application of the relevant provisions in practice.

-Chapter I

-Common Provisions
+Chapter I Common Provisions